progress/progress.github.io/hackmit/index.md

 # TODO
 * Add pointers to the NativeScript Getting Started Guide and other useful starting points
+* Add logos for NativeScript, KendoUI and Telerik

 # Venue
   [HackMIT][] is at MIT.
 Sep 19th and 20th.